mattbillenstein/salty/example/README.txt

-In this directory, run ../scripts/venv.sh

-In one window each, run:
+In this directory, in one window each, run:

 ./server
 ./client